175th Street station (IND Eighth Avenue Line): Station layout

 The underground station has two tracks and one island platform, with single green columns in the center of the platform rather than the double columns found near the platform edges at other stations.
 The tilework in this station is plain, and lacks the maroon-colored tile bands that are present at adjacent stations along the line.
+The station is served by the train at all times; the next station northbound is 181st Street while the next station southbound is 168th Street.

 It is linked by a tunnel to the George Washington Bridge Bus Station.
 The tunnel, which is maintained by the Port Authority of New York and New Jersey, is not wheelchair-accessible, as using it requires traversing a short flight of stairs between the tunnel and the station mezzanine.
 This tunnel is closed at night between 1 a.m. and 5 a.m.

 The 174th Street Yard, used to store trains assigned to the C service, is adjacent to this station to the east.